 blah blah blah + some error sequence code, which turned out completely unrelated/unhelpful in my case

 In one of many reboot-fail-reboot cycles, something suddenly changed and caught my attention.
 Windows 10 out-of-the-blue reported that NVIDIA 8600 GT Graphics Card hardware was disabled, because it reported a problem during boot sequence.
-I will spare you with all the details, since this event did not happen right away and all on it’s own (it would spare me a lot of trouble and unnecessary reboots and trials if it did), until Windows Repair Console was initiated (probably because of many reboots and unsuccessful startup sequences) and then I instructed Windows to try to detect and fix the problem on its own.
+I will spare you with all the details, since this event did not happen right away and all on its own (it would spare me a lot of trouble and unnecessary reboots and trials if it did), until Windows Repair Console was initiated (probably because of many reboots and unsuccessful startup sequences) and then I instructed Windows to try to detect and fix the problem by itself.
 It couldn’t fix the problem, naturally (because it was not software related, after all), however, it did detect that boot failures were related to the Graphics Card unit.

 The biggest mystery that followed was the fact that (at least for next 2-3 days) computer started working “normally” with one (and only) GPU card disabled, and monitor (also one and only) still hooked up to it!?
 I thought if we disable one and only GPU card in the computer (like, in Windows Device Manager), that’s it – there won’t be any picture anymore.

 Thing is, it was only disabled in Windows.
 Not BIOS, DOS, Linux or any other OS we might have.
 Graphics card was now using Microsoft Basic Display Adapter driver, with all advanced features (bells & whistles) disabled.
 Sleep function was also gone (only power-off/shut down and restart were available in Start menu).